aaronpk/secevent-pushpull/draft-tulshibagwale-saag-pushpull-delivery.md

 # Security Considerations

 ## Authentication and Authorization
-Transceivers MUST follow the procedures described in section {{authn-and-authz}} in order to securely authenticate and authorize Peers
+Transceivers MUST follow the procedures described in {{authn-and-authz}} in order to securely authenticate and authorize Peers.

 ## HTTP and TLS
 Transceivers MUST use TLS {{RFC8446}} to communicate with Peers and is subject to the security considerations of HTTP {{RFC9110}} Section 17.